What We Treat

 We treat a wide variety of addictions and conditions.

 ADDICTION COMES IN MANY FORMS.
 AT RESURGENCE RECOVERY CENTERS, WE TREAT ALL TYPES, INCLUDING

-OTHER ISSUES CO-OCCURING WITH DRUG OR ALCOHOL ADDICTION:
+4. OTHER ISSUES CO-OCCURRING WITH DRUG OR ALCOHOL ADDICTION:

 Starting treatment for any addiction is not easy—it takes courage and a sincere desire to change.
 We believe our clients deserve our care and respect, and it shows in all we do.